radicle-dev/radicle-upstream/DEVELOPMENT.md

   - to close the pull-request.

-Then you'll have to create a _Personal access token_ for it in the [GitHub Developer settings][gs] page and authenticate the CLI tool once by running any command that does a request to GitHub, like so: `hub api`.
+Then you'll have to create a _Personal access token_ for it in the [GitHub Developer settings][gt] page and authenticate the CLI tool once by running any command that does a request to GitHub, like so: `hub api`.
 You'll be asked to provide your GitHub login and the access token.